julien-arino/R-for-modellers/index.md

 Material here is inherently work in progress.
 I will be updating the vignettes from time to time to reflect a better understanding of the material, new packages, etc.
 The vignettes and videos vary greatly in length.
-Their order is, for the most part, not really relevant.
+Their order is not relevant and somewhat random.

 Vignettes for which videos are available are marked with a YouTube logo and are more complete than those without.